nashville-software-school/client-side-mastery/book-2-the-novice/chapters/JS_SCOPE.md

 /*
-    Create 30 storage containers, which is how many a hëap-skope is equipped with.
+    Create a generator for 30 storage containers, which is how many a hëap-skope is equipped with.
 */